CarnegieMellon-PlantD/PlantD-Studio/README.md

 ### Release

-We use GitHub Actions as our CI/CD pipeline and to release Docker images to GitHub Container Registry.
+This project uses GitHub Actions as our CI/CD pipeline and to release Docker images to GitHub Container Registry.
 See [`.github/workflows/release-ghcr.yaml`](.github/workflows/release-ghcr.yaml) for more details.

 To release a new version, run the following command: